Search

 Danielle Spencer

 In 2022, Stanford (12-7, 8-2 Pac-12) swept the conference championships, winning both the Pac-12 regular season and Pac-12 Tournament titles.
-Ashely Humphrey burst onto the scene as a redshirt freshman, setting the program, conference, and NCAA records for assists in a season with 88.
-She was named an IWLCA All-American and Pac-12 Freshman of the Year while Ali Baiocco repeated as Pac-12 Attacker of the Year and Kara Rahaim claimed the Pac-12 Goalkeeper of the Year award.
+Ashley Humphrey burst onto the scene as a redshirt freshman, setting program, conference and NCAA records for assists in a season with 88.
+She was named an IWLCA All-American and Pac-12 Freshman of the Year while Baiocco repeated as Pac-12 Attacker of the Year and Kara Rahaim claimed the Pac-12 Goalkeeper of the Year award.
 The Cardinal finished the season ranked No. 19 in the IWLCA Coaches Poll.

 In 2019, Spencer guided Dartmouth to its first Ivy title since 2011, tying Princeton for the top spot in the conference standings.
 The Big Green earned an at-large berth into the NCAA Tournament, a first for the program since 2013.

-Along the way, Spencer's 2019 team established several program and Ivy League records.
-The 272 goals and 401 total points both set new program standards, while the 312 draw controls set a new Ivy standard and eclipsed the old mark by more than 50.
+Spencer's 2019 team established several program and Ivy League records.
+The 272 goals and 401 total points both represented new program standards, while the 312 draw controls set a new Ivy standard and eclipsed the old mark by more than 50.

 Spencer's second season was a resurgence for the Big Green as the team returned to the postseason for the first time since 2013 and finished the year 11-5.
 For her part in guiding the team back to the Ivy League Tournament and maintaining a spot in the nation's top-20 most of the season, Spencer was named the Ivy League Co-Head Coach of the Year.